 Stepping away from your desk or workstation and taking a short walk, or turning your brain off and browsing social media during a particularly heavy period of work, can recharge your batteries and prevent burnout.

 Make Sure to Unplug Every Now and Then

 If you’re like a growing number of people and employ technology often in your job, using devices like smartphones when you’re not working blurs the lines between work and relaxation.
-According to Psychology Today, modern technology is proven to make us more anxious, and in an age where communication is instant, everything can seem more rushed and stressful.
+According to a new study, more screen time is making us worse off, and in an age where communication is instant, everything can seem more rushed and stressful.

 Don’t be afraid to put your phone or other devices down in another room and read for a while, or do something outside.
 Sometimes when it’s not feasible to get more free time in your daily life, you have to settle for capitalizing on the time you do have.